RonaldColyar/Ralph/Documentation/README.md

   - `client` refers to the connection(socket object) object passed from the original acception of connection in `start_server(self)`
   -  `message` updates the `client` on the status of the `other_client` if the `other_client` isn't connected!

+  ### when the successful event is triggered:

+  - the   `video_thread` is started(this thread streams video from the pi to the desktop).
+  - the  main thread is then blocked by  `listen_for_movement` which sends movement commands from the desktop to the pi.
  <hr>